The Road (2023 film): Plot

 Meera discovers that Kaaturosa has admitted her husband, son, and Gangadharan to the hospital.
 Kaaturosa, who witnessed the accident, reveals the involvement of Prasad in Gangadharan's car robbery.
 Meera and Subramani trace the gang's location from the geographic coordinates received on Bhaskaran's mobile.
 There, they are held hostage by the gang members.
 Prasad appears with them and tells Meera about his intentions.
 Chella, the gang leader's friend, tries to kill Meera.
 But Uma arrives suddenly with a gun and helps Meera and Subramani escape.

 Meera finds a house under Prasad's possession with Uma's help and realises that he is the one who controls the entire network from a private number.
-Subramani calls Meera and tells her about Chella's friend Mayazhagan, who was a college professor ten years ago until the incident that sacked him; he had unsuccessfully tried to find another job through a local minister who offered to help him but died in a car crash.
-His successor rescinded that offer and swindled Mayazhagan, resulting in his eviction and his father's suicide.
+Subramani calls Meera and tells her about Chella's friend Mayazhagan, who was a college professor ten years ago until the incident that sacked him; he had unsuccessfully tried to find another job to pay off his family's dues through a local minister who offered to help him but subsequently died in a car crash and his successor just rescinded that offer.
+Chella and Mayazhagan tried gambling but they lost all of their money, resulting in the latter's immediate eviction and his father's suicide.
 Out of vengeance and survival, Chella then convinced his friend to start a crime syndicate where they would murder people and rob the highway blind, getting the Kottai-Manga gang under their thumb and later recruiting Prasad.
 From his laptop, Meera learns that Gangadharan was actually a gold-smuggling consultant, and he planned to smuggle 500 kg of gold from Kerala to Mumbai through NH 44.

 Mayazhagan makes a plan to attack Arumai Chandran, the minister's benami, who is going to smuggle gold per Gangadharan's plan.
 As per Mayazhagan's plan, Chella and Prasad snatch Arumai Chandran's car on the way and leave him.
 While calling Chella, Mayazhagan realises that Arumai Chandran is not in the car and that there is no gold inside.
 He tells Chella to get down, but an explosion kills both Chella and Prasad.
 Meera comes on call and challenges Mayazhagan to come look for her.

 Meera learns about Padma, alias Padmapriya, Arumai Chandran's second wife, and a smuggler herself.
 She suspects that Padma arrived in Kerala with a different plan, as she was not involved in the ongoing smuggling.
 Meera targets Padma, who is travelling with smuggled gold, and kidnaps her to Prasad's house.
 Mayazhagan finds Meera there and injures her.
 He falls upon seeing Padma, who was actually responsible for all the woes he faced in the past by trying to force him into having relations when she was his student and subsequently framing him for harassment when he refused for the last time.
 Meanwhile, Padma moved on and married Arumai Chandran.
 Meera kills Mayazhagan when he attempts to avenge Padma for destroying his life.